GRE DFB multi-fuel gasification

 tech flash The FICFB process

-Walkthrough of the heart of the Hofbauer Reactor: The Fast Internally Circulating Fluidized Bed (FICFB) technology.
+Walkthrough of the heart of DFB gasification systems, the Fast Internally Circulating Fluidized Bed (FICFB) technology.

 Technology by Güssing Renewable Energy GmbH